MLB roundup: Twins win, clinch AL Central | Devdiscourse

 DeGrom (11-8), who won the NL Cy Young Award last year, concluded an impressive final kick by walking one and striking out seven.
 He allowed one run over his final 28 innings to lower his ERA to 2.43, just behind the Los Angeles Dodgers' Hyun-Jin Ryu (2.41) to lead the majors.
 DeGrom leads the NL in strikeouts (255).
 Rookie Pete Alonso hit his 51st homer, a three-run shot in the second inning.
 He is one homer shy of tying the all-time rookie record, set two years ago by the New York Yankees' Aaron Judge.

-Astros 3, Mariners 0 Zack Greinke didn't allow a hit until the ninth inning as Houston defeated host Seattle to break the franchise record for most victories in a season, set last year.
+Astros 3, Mariners 0 Zack Greinke didn't allow a hit until the ninth inning as Houston defeated host Seattle for its 104th victory, breaking the franchise record for a season, set last year.

 Braves 10, Royals 2 Josh Donaldson had his first career three-double game and drove in four runs as Atlanta scored 10 straight runs to win at Kansas City.